Namibians vote in tight contest clouded by economic crisis

 Results are expected within 48 hours.

+Namibia's ruling party has successfully tackled problems left over from decades of neglectful rule by a German colonial and later white minority South African administrations.
+The proportion of Namibians living below the poverty line fell by three quarters, from nearly 70 percent in 1993 to 17 percent in 2016, according to World Bank figures.

-A sputtering economy, one of Namibia's worst-ever droughts and the biggest corruption scandal in its history have conspired to make this election unexpectedly tough for Geingob, who won by 87% last time.
+But now SWAPO is contending with an economy that has been in recession for nearly three years, one of Namibia's worst-ever droughts and the biggest corruption scandal in its history -- all of which have conspired to make this election unexpectedly tough for Geingob, who won by 87% last time.

+"I campaigned like hell but if I lose I will accept that.
+I am a democrat," Geingob told reporters shortly after voting.

-The economy has been stuck in a recession for the past two years, marred by a drought that ravaged agricultural export crops, as well as by unprofitably low prices for Namibia's main hard commodities, uranium and diamonds.
+The economy has been marred by a drought that ravaged agricultural export crops, as well as by unprofitably low prices for Namibia's main hard commodities, uranium and diamonds.

 The Bank of Namibia expects the domestic economy to contract for a third year in 2019, by 1.7%.